Lynne Azpeitia's Practice Development for Therapists

 3. Reset a client’s or prospective client’s mindset and expectations for Teletherapy, price, frequency, duration, participation/involvement, and ways to optimize the teletherapy experience.

 It’s important to remember that it’s normal for the clinician and new client to experience an adjustment period with remote care.
-New clients might need extra guidance if they’re unsure about how to navigate Teletherapy when working from home with family members, roommates, or small children around.
+New clients might need extra guidance if they’re unsure about how to navigate teletherapy when working from home with family members, roommates, or small children around.
 Portions of sessions can be used to formulate solutions and manage creating a physical and interpersonal zone that works to provide a safe space for therapy.

 Teletherapy is definitely here to stay.
 Its effectiveness is equivalent to face-to-face sessions and the flexible nature of video and phone sessions benefit both clients and clinicians.
 Add in the ease and convenience of scheduling a video or phone therapy session and talking with a mental health practitioner from the privacy of your home or another convenient location, and you find that these virtual services are a huge draw, especially for many people who are seeking therapy for the first time.